alexwlchan/alexwlchan.net/src/_drafts/ten-braille-facts.md

 ---

 One of the fun things about working at Wellcome is that there are all manner of unusual things in the collection.
-A while back, one of the archivists was asking if anybody knew any braille -- they'd been given some Braille documents to catalogue, but they didn't know what they were about!
+A while back, one of the archivists was asking if anybody knew any braille -- they'd been given some braille documents to catalogue, but they didn't know what they were about!

 In a strange coincidence, I went down a rabbit hole learning about braille when I was much younger, but I'd never expected it to have a practical use -- barring a sudden loss of eyesight.
 I was able to read enough to get an idea of what the documents were about (a women's health centre in London), so it got catalogued correctly -- and I mentioned it in a journal entry.
-[Rae](https://twitter.com/RaeKnowler) was interested and asked me to write more about Braille, so somewhat belatedly, here are ten facts about braille:
+[Rae](https://twitter.com/RaeKnowler) was interested and asked me to write more about braille, so somewhat belatedly, here are ten facts about braille:

 <style>
   figure {